Keeping Food Allergies in Check at School

 In some people, a food allergy can cause a severe allergic reaction, called anaphylaxis.
 Life-threatening symptoms can arise, including:

-- A swollen throat or sensation of a lump in the throat that makes breathing difficult
+- A sensation of a lump in the throat that makes breathing difficult

 - Shock, with a severe drop in blood pressure